 Winner: Stormrider 95.

-Stöckli manufactures in Wolhusen, Switzerland.
+Stöckli manufactures in Malters, Switzerland.
 Hand-finished.
 Small-batch production.
 The fit and finish on a Stormrider is a step above mass-market skis — base grinds are perfect, edges are razor-sharp out of the box, cosmetics are flawless.
 Nordica makes excellent skis with great QC, but Stöckli's Swiss manufacturing is in a class of its own.

 That said, Stöckli's build quality comes with a premium price tag, which we'll address below.